gearglow/ReptiliaWithATwist/The List.md

 "Yup!"
 She bounced a bit.
 "It's kinda _botika,_ but it's nice," she said _sotto voce._

-"_I'm sure, if Miss Delacour is any indication,_" Elysia answered in Basque, recognizing the word '_botika_' as 'snooty'. "_Her nose gets any higher, we'll be able to see up it._"
+"_I'm sure, if Miss Delacour is any indication,_" Elysia answered in Euskara, recognizing the word '_botika_' as 'snooty'. "_Her nose gets any higher, we'll be able to see up it._"

 Izzy giggled. "_We're not_ all _that bad.
-Wait, you speak Basque?_"
+Wait, you speak Euskara?_"

 "_It turns out my family has roots there,_" Elysia answered. "_Way,_ way _back, like over a millennium, we were known as Eltzegilea.
 Not sure when we ended up in England, come to think of it.
 I picked up the language over the summer so I could read the older family records._"